It’s important to have the #MONEYTALK with your kids. We talked with Jacques D. to learn how he talks to his kids about money and the tools he uses.

-We use the save-give-spend tool – pay yourself first with savings; give back and support your community; and the remainders can be used for discretionary spending.
+We use the save-give-spend tool – pay yourself first with savings; give back and support your community; and, the remainder can be used for discretionary spending.
 In our household, we agreed on the split of 40-10-50 but another common split is 20-10-70.

-We use this tool when splitting any money they receive including their allowance and money they receive as gifts.
+We use this tool when splitting any money they receive including their allowance and money as gifts.
 With my oldest starting a part-time job, we also use this tool to help him manage his pay cheque.
-Though we have set these split percentages, we do also give the option to put more of it into their savings.
+Though we have set these split percentages, they do have the option to put more into their savings if they chose.
 With three boys, it is interesting to see their different personalities – our oldest can’t spend it fast enough while our younger two are more focused on saving.

 Another tool that we have introduced is the Conexus Credit Union app.
-At a certain age our kids started getting their own electronic devices or phones and we made sure they added the app to their device to show them how to use it.
+At a certain age, our kids started getting their own electronic devices and phones and we made sure they added the app to their device to show them how to use it.
 It’s always fun to watch their reactions as they see their savings grow.

 What advice do you have for parents wanting to teach their kids about money?